KULeuven-MICAS/snitch_cluster/target/snitch_cluster/README.md

 vcs-2020.12 make bin/snitch_cluster.vcs
 ```

+!!! note

     You can find more details of the configuration file in the Cluster Configuration below.

 These commands compile the RTL sources respectively in `work-vlt`, `work-vsim` and `work-vcs`.
 Additionally, common C++ testbench sources (e.g. the [frontend server (fesvr)](https://github.com/riscv-software-src/riscv-isa-sim)) are compiled under `work`.
 Each command will also generate a script or an executable (e.g. `bin/snitch_cluster.vsim`) which you can invoke to simulate the hardware.
 We will see how to do this in a later section.